Skip to main content

 Buyer's Remorse - Part 2

 What you see is the front end of my previous car.
 I spoke about buying it just a little over three years ago in an article that I called Buyer's Remorse.
-At the time I lamented having to buy a car in short period of time and not being happy overall with my choices.
+At the time I lamented having to buy a car in short period of time, due to an engine blowing up, and not being happy overall with my choices.

 At the time I was hoping to move into a hybrid or even an electric car.
-I was not happy with the results.
+I was not happy with the results as I felt that I got pushed into buying a used Toyota for cash.

-Partially because the research I was doing into hybrid and electric cars was not showing much promise.
+The other reason I was not happy was because the research I was doing into hybrid and electric cars was not showing much promise at that time.
 Electric cars simply did not have the infostructure needed to make buying one worth while.
 Three years ago charging stations were few and far between and I am happy to report that several gas stations near me now include several electric car charging ports in addition to the traditional gas pumps.
 I take that as a positive.

 My current job has two chargers on site, although I've only seen one Tesla vehicle using the charging station.
 It appears to be a free service.
 A local hotel group, whom my wife happens to work for, has a series of free charging stations as well.

-No, I'm not looking for a "free" fill up, the point is that the situation regarding the available chargers in the area were improving, as far as an electric vehicle goes but again the questions about lower milage and distance in winter. and it was a brutally cold winter this year, needed to be taken into consideration.
+No, I'm not looking for a "free" fill up, but honestly I would not turn one down either, the point is that the situation regarding the available chargers in the area have improved.
+However there are still questions about lower milage and distance in winter. and it was a brutally cold winter this year, needed to be taken into consideration.
+Electric cars are certainly more viable but there are still to many unknown questions - such as keeping them maintained, that concern me.

 Hybrids would still be preferred offering the best of both worlds that I loved.
 If only I could find one that was within the price range.
 That's the other issue.
 Affordability.
 The issues regarding the possible damage of lithium mining and battery performance were also issues that continued to weigh on my mind.